 What's the story?

 Two of today's greatest stylists join forces in an audacious synthesis of graphic novel and movie set in a world where the villains are unspeakably evil, the heroes are compromised and overmatched, and the city is filled with corruption but the country is even worse.
 SIN CITY's three stories about heroes battling overwhelming odds circle around each other, amplify each other, and ultimately intersect.
 Marv (Mickey Rourke) is a gigantic brute of a man who likes to fight.
-He has had one perfect night of love with a golden-haired prostitute who she said she wanted him.
+He has one perfect night of love with a golden-haired prostitute who says she wants him.
 But the next morning, he wakes up to find her murdered.
 The world always seems incomprehensible and dreamlike to Marv, especially when he thinks he sees his Goldie again.
-But she says she is her twin sister.
+But this woman says she's her twin sister.
 Marv knows -- he thinks he knows -- that justice requires him to kill the people who murdered his angel, no matter what the cost.
 John (Bruce Willis) is a cop about to retire.
-But he cannot go until he finds a way to rescue a little girl named Nancy from a man who molests and kills children but is protected by the forces that control Sin City.
+But he can't go until he finds a way to rescue a little girl named Nancy from a man who molests and kills children but is protected by the forces that control Sin City.
 And Dwight (Clive Owen) is a man who has angered his girlfriend's predatory and abusive ex-boyfriend (Benicio Del Toro).
 Their dispute will shred the fragile compromise between the corrupt cops and the gang bosses that allows the prostitutes to control their own section of Sin City.

 Is it any good?

-The film is overwhelming at times, intentionally keeping viewers off-kilter by combining grand heroics, stunning beauty, hideous grotesquery, outrageous butchery, toughness and innocence, tragedy and comedy.
-This is a movie where a man's hand is sliced off and then he slips on it like a banana peel.
+The film is overwhelming at times, intentionally keeping viewers off-kilter by combining grand heroics, stunning beauty, hideous grotesquerie, outrageous butchery, toughness and innocence, tragedy and comedy.
+This is a movie where a man's hand is sliced off, and then he slips on it like a banana peel.
 It exists precisely on the edge between exploitation and artistic statement, ultimately saving itself from toppling over with the sincerity of its tone, the beauty of its images, and the honor of its heroes.

 Families can talk about...

-Families can talk about the enduring appeal of such dark stories and characters and the way that co-directors Miller and Rodriguez use the settings and the camera to create mood and character.
+Families can talk about the enduring appeal of such dark stories and characters and the way that codirectors Miller and Rodriguez use the settings and the camera to create mood and character.